Niagara Parks Passes Explained: How to Choose the Right One for Your Family

 Cons:

-- May be too much for younger kids or shorter trips
+- May be more than younger kids need

 Best For: